peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a number type, including the special not-a-number value (NaN).
+* <code>java.lang.IllegalStateException</code> - This object does not represent a number, including the special not-a-number value (NaN).

 ### getSimpleValue